 The following pages comprise a set of 'notes' that I hope will be useful to programmers wanting to learn how to use Perl.
-They are basically things I've wanted to reinforce for myself.
+They are basically things I've found useful in Perl, or are simply c00l.

 The depth and scope of these pages is minimal - there are many excellent resources if you want to get further and deeper.
 But my hope is to give you enough to pique your interest, and show you why Perl is still popular.